Google [Seeking Help For Hoarding] for a brief yet telling report on hoarding. Here is a brief excerpt:

 Too much of everything!
 Garland’s Greenfield, Mass., home is packed with belongings she just can’t part with.
 “Decades of stuff, yes!” she said.
 “It has been picked up at times in the past.
 And the volume of clothing has overwhelmed me.
 More has to leave the house.”

-I noticed that the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, the handbook for mental health experts), now recognizes hoarding as a specific disorder.
+I notice the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, the handbook for mental health experts), now recognizes hoarding as a specific disorder.

-I suppose that’s a step in the right direction.
-I mean, any “just let go of your stuff” ideal is just another dead-end of the free will fantasy.
-Life is moved to ‘grab on’, whether it be a bacteria, an ant, or a human.
-It appears that we’re the only species taking this instinct far enough to make it a disorder.
-Knowing why may offer some chance to alleviate this effectively…. right?
+That is a step in the right direction.
+I mean, any “just let go of your stuff” ideal is just another dead-end free-will fantasy.
+Life, be it a bacterium, an ant, or a human, is motivated to ‘hold on’ to life… to survive.
+We’re the only species expressing this instinct deeply enough to make it a disorder.
+Wouldn’t knowing why offer a better chance to manage the problem?

-All the historical and archeological evidence suggests that the obsessive characteristics of this instinct followed the advent of a settled civilized life-style made possible by the Agricultural Revolution.
+All the historical and archeological evidence suggests that the obsessive characteristics of this instinct follow the advent of a settled civilized life-style made possible by the Agricultural Revolution.
 Staying put allowed us to circle-the-wagons and accumulate.
 Since then we have run the gamut of “just let go” narratives in a quest to rebalance ourselves spiritually.
 Alas, history also shows how ineffective that’s been.
 Yet, in ignorance, we convince ourselves that it will work next time if we just try harder.
-From a symptoms point of view, such idealism shows how far out on our evolutionary limb we’ve ventured, and rebalancing isn’t a simple matter of ‘just doing it’.
+From a symptoms point of view, this shows how far out on the evolutionary limb we’ve ventured, and how rebalancing isn’t a simple matter of ‘just doing it’.

-Buddha’s 2nd Noble Truth addresses the source of this hoarding disorder of ours most succinctly: “The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
+Buddha’s 2nd Noble Truth succinctly addresses the source of this hoarding disorder: “The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
 The desire to live for the enjoyment of self entangles us in a net of sorrows.
 Pleasures are the bait and the result is pain”.
-Importantly, settling down allowed humans to cleave to things without the natural limitations that keep other animals in the wild balanced.
+It is important to note that trading our ancestral hunter-gatherer ways for a settled civilized existence allowed humans to seriously begin to “cleave to things” without the natural limitations that keep other animals in the wild balanced.

 They say ignorance is bliss, and I can see their point.
-However, when I look back on the extensive ignorance of my youth, I don’t recall feelings of enhanced bliss!
-If anything, it’s just the opposite.
-Now, would the natural cognitive ignorance experienced by animals (besides human) be more blissful?
+However, when I look back on the ignorance of my youth, I don’t recall feelings of enhanced bliss!
+If anything, it was just the opposite.
+Now, would the natural cognitive ignorance experienced by animals other than human be more blissful?
 I’d say so, given that desire = thought + need and worry = thought + fear.
-(See Fear & Need Born in Nothing.)
-In addition, they don’t suffer the disease of thinking they know.
-(See Realizing I don’t’ know is better; not knowing this knowing is disease.)
-In any case, who would have thought that hoarding and ego were so entwined?
+(See Fear & Need Born in Nothing, p.486.)
+In addition, they don’t suffer the disease caused by thought that chapter 71 describes, Realizing I don’t’ know is better; not knowing this knowing is disease.
+In any case, who would have thought that hoarding and ego were so entangled?